dmhacker/rlwe/README.md

 However, it is possible to still use this library without in-depth knowledge of how the RLWE cryptographic system works.
 This is because most of the algorithmic details have been abstracted away.

-Here's an example of what you can do with librlwe:
+Here's an example of what you can do with this library:

 ```c++
 namespace fv = rlwe::fv;